This policy applies to all staff and patrons of the Bellingham public libraries.

 3. Library ensures the confidentiality of records with personally identifiable information and deletes them as soon as possible.
 Records are deleted when their original purpose has been satisfied.
 These include records such as:

-4. Library ensures the confidentiality of circulation records with personally identifiable information but retains these records as set forth below:
+4. Library ensures the confidentiality of account records with personally identifiable information but retains these records as set forth below:

 5. Library encourages patrons to become familiar with the privacy policies of library partners and external websites.